Introduction to High Availability

 Failover is the process by which one node takes over the job of another in the event that one becomes disabled.
 This comes as a result of monitoring for failures by the system.

-Keepalived uses virtual router redundancy protocol, or VRRP, to automatically assign the floating IP address to any of the database nodes.
+Keepalived uses virtual router redundancy protocol, or VRRP, to automatically assign the failover IP address to any of the database nodes.
 The keepalived service uses user-defined rules to monitor for a certain number of failures by a database node.
-When that failure threshold is met, keepalived assigns the floating IP address to a different node so that there is no interruption to the fulfillment of requests while the first node waits to be fixed.
+When that failure threshold is met, keepalived assigns the failover IP address to a different node so that there is no interruption to the fulfillment of requests while the first node waits to be fixed.

 The load balancing component of a high availability system is one of its most important components, acting as the first barrier to handle traffic from users to the application servers.
 Without a load balancer, your site would be hosted on three application servers that have no way of assigning priority among themselves.